VPR Star Reveals Why She Has Called the Paparazzi on Herself

 “I don’t think any of us are walking away, but I think it’s going to be very hard to convince any of us to be in the same room,” said Shay.

-Us Weekly reported that Leviss’ representative released a statement regarding her choice to go to a facility to better her mental health amid the cheating scandal.
+Us Weekly reported that Leviss’ representative released a statement regarding her choice to go to a facility to better her mental health.
 According to the April 14 statement, the 28-year-old “and her family decided before the relationship [with Sandoval] was discovered that she would enter a voluntary facility for mental health counseling.”

 “Raquel had planned to admit herself before the VPR reunion was taped on March 23.
 She was scheduled to go in pre-reunion but decided she wanted to finish her filming commitment,” read the statement.

-Neama Rahmani, who is Shay’s lawyer, shared his thoughts on the matter in an April 14 statement.
-He stated that while they are “happy that she is getting the treatment she needs,” it does not “change the fact that she abused the justice system to put forth false allegations against Scheana.”
+Neama Rahmani, who is Shay’s lawyer, shared his thoughts on the matter.
+His April 14 statement asserted that while they are “happy that she is getting the treatment she needs,” it does not “change the fact that she abused the justice system to put forth false allegations against Scheana.”

 “We obviously recognize mental health is an important issue and wish Raquel all the best in her recovery, but we’d also like her to own up to her false allegations and publicly come out and acknowledge that she lied,” stated Rahmani.